distributedgov/guide/docs/communications.md

 ## Checklist for team leaders

+### Establish a ‘Single Source of Truth’

+* Create a handbook or similar repository where everyone knows they can go to find up to date information.

+* Instruct teams to update this source continually (have them write it into their processes).

+* Set an example by updating and referring to it regularly.

+* Make the handbook editable (by request) by everyone in the organization.

+* This source should contain:

+    * Policies and procedures

+    * Team agreements

+    * Process documentation

+    * Links to project boards / documentation

+    * Organizational information

+    * Team roles / responsibilities

 ### Set standards for team communications

 * Determine what tools will be used universally among team members (email, chat, etc.)